Zeno and Anti-Zeno Effects in Dark-State Dynamics Under Thermal Dephasing: A Numerical Study: Results

 Since the temperature mainly rescales the dephasing response, we next fix $\mu_{ph} = 0.8$ and analyze asymmetric measurement conditions, i.e., $\gamma_{deph,1} \neq \gamma_{deph,2}$.
-The transition pattern between anti-Zeno and Zeno behavior falls into three classes, which are controlled by the coupling ratio $k=g_2/g_1$.
-We parameterize the couplings as $g_2=k\,g_1$.
-For each value of $g_1$, there exists a threshold $k_0$ that separates different dynamical regimes: \begin{itemize} \item for $k<k_0$, the behavior along the diagonal $\gamma_{deph,1}=\gamma_{deph,2}$ initially increases (Zeno-first pattern; Fig. \ref{fig:Heatmap5} (a)); \item for $k\approx k_0$, the map exhibits a transitional saddle-like structure (Fig. \ref{fig:Heatmap5} (b) and (c)); \item for $k>k_0$, the behavior along the diagonal first decreases and then increases (anti-Zeno to Zeno pattern; Fig. \ref{fig:Heatmap5} (d)). \end{itemize} Thus, the coupling ratio $k=g_2/g_1$ determines whether increasing dephasing drives the system from anti-Zeno to Zeno behavior or in the opposite order.
-The critical value $k_0$ (Fig.~\ref{fig:k0}) is approximately $1.8$ in our scans and decreases slowly as $g_1$ increases.
+The transition pattern between anti-Zeno and Zeno behavior falls into three classes, which are controlled by the coupling ratio $\kappa=g_2/g_1$.
+We parameterize the couplings as $g_2=\kappa\,g_1$.
+For each value of $g_1$, there exists a threshold $\kappa_0$ that separates different dynamical regimes: \begin{itemize} \item For $\kappa<\kappa_0$, the behavior along the diagonal $\gamma_{deph,1}=\gamma_{deph,2}$ initially increases (Zeno-first pattern; Figure \ref{fig:Heatmap5}a); \item For $\kappa\approx \kappa_0$, the map exhibits a transitional saddle-like structure (Figure \ref{fig:Heatmap5}b,c); \item For $\kappa>\kappa_0$, the behavior along the diagonal first decreases and then increases (anti-Zeno to Zeno pattern; Figure \ref{fig:Heatmap5}d). \end{itemize}

-\subsection{Reduced three-state illustration: populations and fidelity under dephasing}
+Thus, the coupling ratio $\kappa$ determines whether increasing dephasing drives the system from anti-Zeno to Zeno behavior or in the opposite order.
+The critical value $\kappa_0$ (Figure~\ref{fig:k0}) is approximately $1.8$ in our scans and decreases slowly as $g_1$ increases.

+\subsection{Reduced Three-State Illustration: Populations and Fidelity Under Dephasing}

 To gain additional insight into how thermal dephasing destroys the dark-state property of the singlet-like state, it is convenient to restrict the dynamics to the one-excitation manifold of the TC model.
+In this subsection, we quantify the overlap with the target dark state by the fidelity $F(\hat{\rho},\hat{\sigma}_D)$.
 In the simplest truncation, we consider the three basis states: $\{|1\rangle|00\rangle$, $|0\rangle|01\rangle$, $|0\rangle|10\rangle\}$.
 These correspond to either one photon in the cavity with both atoms in the ground state, or no photon with exactly one atom excited.

 In this reduced picture, the dark state corresponds to the antisymmetric atomic superposition with no photon in the cavity:

 Pure dephasing does not change the populations in the energy basis.
 However, it suppresses coherences between $|01\rangle_{at}$ and $|10\rangle_{at}$, thereby turning $|\Psi_D\rangle$ into an incoherent mixture and reducing its overlap with the target dark state.